 If yours is a finder telescope, rather than a red-dot device, you may find that it has only one set of adjusters to move the tube, which should be held firmly by a collar around the tube.
 In many cases the tube is not firmly held, so you may need to wrap some sticky tape around the tube inside the collar, so as to give yourself something to adjust against.

-Sometimes the finder isn’t in focus.
-Usually with finders the focus is not at the eyepiece end but at the top end.
+Sometimes the finder isn’t in focus, although the finders sold with entry-level scopes such as those requiring sticky tape to make them work can’t be focused anyway.
+Usually on higher-spec finders, the focus is not at the eyepiece end but at the top end.
 There is a locking ring that holds the dew shield in place.
 Slacken this, then you can turn the dew shield and objective lens together to focus the instrument.
 Once it’s in focus, tighten the locking ring again.

 First steps with observing